charlesll/Spectra.jl/docs/index.rst

 ## IMPORTANT INFORMATION REGARDING GCVSPLINE ON WINDOWS

 Windows users probably need to compile manually the gcvspl.f library if they want to use the GCV spline function.
 This compilation is automatic on Max OSX and Linux.
 Please report any problem with that.

+## If you see various errors messages when trying to install Spectra or after a Pkg.update() command, please see the Tips_ section!

 Before Starting